-- Continuous assessment (based on participation in group discussion; openness to exercises and to peers; originality of thought; ownership of material; running with an idea; set work being done; personal progress): 90% - Engagement (punctuality, attendance, commitment): 10% - Students will keep a journaland file handouts for future use and reference. - Students will be encouraged to reflect critically on journal entries.
+• Continuous assessment (based on participation in group discussion; openness to exercises

+- Engagement (punctuality, attendance, commitment):10% - Students will keep a journaland file handouts for future use and reference. - Students will be encouraged to reflect critically on journal entries.

 3.2.3 Dialect